-Music bridges the generational gap between a grandmother, a mother and a daughter.
+Music bridges the generational gap between mother and daughter.
 Orietta Salinas revisits her coming of age story through the act of taking her daughter to her first rock concert in metropolitan Santiago.

 My first rock concert was in Chile, at age 30, after living in Canada as a second-generation immigrant for 20 years.
 The band was the Canadian group “Toto”.

 I knew Toto’s songs from the radio and friends’ records.
 My best friends’ boyfriend had been a stagehand and percussionist, telling us many colourful groupie stories and of his on-the-road adventures.
 But I had never been to one of their concerts, or to anyone else’s for that matter.
 Oh, sure, I had been to classical concerts at Roy Thomson Hall, small recitals in art cafés and musicals at the O’Keefe (now the Sony Centre) where in my salaried years I joined my parents as patron of the opera season one year and the ballet season another.
 In fact, my favourite musical memory was sitting front-row-centre at Roy Thomson’s, awestruck at Ms. Leontyne Price’s Liebestod, tears pouring down my cheeks and pooling at the deep cleavage of a very red dress that distracted the string section but gave me what I wanted: for Ms. Price to see me breathe out a Thank You as she glided off the stage, like a Wagnerian mythical creature, floating upon a cloud of thunderous applause.